varunkataria/take-five/README.md

 ---

-## 🤝 open to feedback
+## 🤝 feedback

-I built **take five** just for myself, but it’s meant to be used by real people.
+I built **take five** just for myself, but it’s open to be used by anybody.
 If you have ideas or want to contribute - feel free to reach out!